-Parents, Children and Youth
+Impact Area Children and Youth in Care

 Supportive parenting and caregiving has long-term implications for children's well-being and success in adulthood.
 Children who experience positive parenting are more likely to have better mental health, higher academic achievement, healthier relationships, and greater overall life satisfaction.